savannahestridge/unaccompanied_tableau_analysis/README.md

 ## Purpose:

 This analysis highlights systemic injustices in unaccompanied minors who arrive at the United States borders and amplifies their experiences.
 It is presented in two formats: an in-depth analysis within the **README.md**, designed for individuals with data analysis experience, and a **Tableau dashboard** for a broader audience less familiar with immigration issues or large datasets.
-Much of the content in the **README.md** is also reflected in the dashboard's visual display.
+Most of the visualizations in the README.md are also reflected in the dashboard's visual display.

-##  Dataset

- This analysis utilizes a dataset provided by **The New York Times**, containing anonymized information on over **550,000 child migrants** spanning from **January 2015 to May 2023**.
-The dataset includes key details such as:

 #  Dataset